 - Cut 110 pieces of bind wire that are three inches in length each.

-- Using hot glue, attach 20 cotton spun paper balls to 20 pieces of bind wire.
+- Using hot glue, attach 20 wool felt balls or cotton spun paper balls to 20 pieces of bind wire.

 Full tutorial available for members to download below.